 The Supplier must demonstrate the capacity to render the service according to the service plan and according to the manufacturer's specifications and requirements.
 The case management entity does not provide or render this service.
 The case management entity approves the provider/vendor to render the equipment, modification or technology.

-Verification of Provider Qualifications Entity Responsible for Verification: Case management entity, State Medicaid Agency and Tribal Governments will verify if the selected provider meets the requirements to render the approved items listed and approved under this definition.
+Case management entity, State Medicaid Agency and Tribal Governments will verify if the selected provider meets the requirements to render the approved items listed and approved under this definition